-- 1. Get a connection by using the WebLogic Server JDBC 2.0 driver as described in "Connecting to an Oracle DBMS" in Chapter 3, "Using WebLogic jDriver for Oracle."
-For this example, the connection object is called conn. - 2.
+- 1. Get a connection from a connection pool that uses the WebLogic jDriver for Oracle as described in "Using the Connection Pool in an Application" on page 2-12. - 2.
 Create a statement object using the createStatement() method.
 For example: